ethereum/portal-network-specs/state-network.md

 All `Witness` objects are subject to the following validity requirements.

 - A: The nodes in a `Witness` MUST be lexically ordered by their path in the trie.
-- B: The `Witness` MAY NOT contain any superfluous nodes that are not needed for proving.
+- B: The `Witness` MUST NOT contain any superfluous nodes that are not needed for proving.
-- C: The `Witness` MAY NOT contain any superfluous nodes that could be computed from other nodes that are part of the proof.
+- C: The `Witness` MUST NOT contain any superfluous nodes that could be computed from other nodes that are part of the proof.

 ###### A: Lexical Ordering